shellyasia/www/en/docs/shelly-h-t-gen3.md

 - Wakes every 5 minutes
 - Performs measurement
-- Updates display
+- Updates the display
 - Unconditionally reports data to all connected channels
 - Sleeps for 5 minutes

 ### User-Initiated Report